March: What to Plant this Month

 3. Add Daddy Pete’ Kickin’ Chickin to your compost bin to keep all of the beneficial microbes working during these colder months.

-4. Buy your seeds this month for early spring planting as shortages are expected this year.
-Try buying heirloom seeds and don’t forget to save some seeds from your 2024 harvest for 2025.
+4. Buy your seeds this month for early spring planting as there could be shortages.
+Try buying heirloom seeds and don’t forget to save some seeds from your 2025 harvest for 2026.

 5. Prune only trees and shrubs that have not set buds for early spring bloom such as Crepe Myrtles.